Guru Harkrishan Public School

-Guru Harkrishan Public School, New Delhi, India, is a co-educational, senior secondary school, affiliated to the Central Board of Secondary Education (CBSE).
+Guru Harkrishan Public School or GHPS, New Delhi, India, is a chain of co-educational, senior secondary schools, affiliated to the Central Board of Secondary Education (CBSE).
 It imparts an education inspired by the life and teachings of the Sikh Gurus.
-It was among the first in the chain of schools established by the Gurudwara Management Committee in 1965, which today has 12 branches in Delhi, giving education to more than 20,000 students.
+It was among the first in the chain of schools established by the Delhi Sikh Gurdwara Management Committee in 1965, which today has 12 branches in Delhi, giving education to more than 20,000 students.

-School
+History

 Guru Harkrishan Public School, India Gate, Vasant Vihar and Kalka Ji are the three English medium co-educational senior secondary schools affiliated to the Central Board of Secondary Education.
 The schools have provision for all academic streams – Science, Computer Science, Commerce and Humanities.

-GHPS India Gate was established by Delhi Sikh Gurudwara Management Committee in 1965 as the first in the chain of Guru Harkrishan Public Schools which were set up in the metropolis followed by GHPS Vasant Vihar in 1974.
+GHPS India Gate was established by Delhi Sikh Gurudwara Management Committee on July 19, 1965 as the first in the chain of Guru Harkrishan Public Schools, followed by GHPS Vasant Vihar in 1974.
 The GHPS chain today has 12 branches in Delhi providing education on public school lines to more than 20,000 students.

 The school motto is "Vidya Vichari Tan Parupkari" which means "he is learned indeed, who does good to others".